-From 6 April 2017, landlords will no longer be able to deduct all of their finance costs from their property income to arrive at their property profits.
+Since 6 April 2017, landlords have no longer been able to deduct all of their finance costs from their property income to arrive at their property profits.

-To make the tax system fairer, the amount of Income Tax relief on costs (such as mortgage interest) will be restricted to the basic rate of tax.
+To make the tax system fairer, the amount of Income Tax relief on costs (such as mortgage interest) is now restricted to the basic rate of tax.

 - 2017/18; Cost deduction 75%, 25% available at basic rate tax

 - 2018/19; Cost deduction 50%, 50% available at basic rate tax